openframeworks/ofSite/_documentation/video/ofVideoGrabber.markdown

 _description: _

 getGrabber returns a pointer (ofPtr) to the internally running video grabber.
-Since the ofVideoGrabber object has different potential systems for grabbing (QuickTime, qtkit, DirectShow), this ptr gives you access to the underlying video grabber that's running inside of ofVideoGrabber.
+Since the ofVideoGrabber object has different potential systems for grabbing (QuickTime, QTKit, DirectShow), this ptr gives you access to the underlying video grabber that's running inside of ofVideoGrabber.
 Note: use this only if you need low level access to an internal grabbing object, such as to call a specific function.